George Harrison: Death: 2001

-In May 2001, it was revealed that Harrison had undergone an operation to remove a cancerous growth from one of his lungs, and in July 2001, it was reported that he was being treated for a brain tumour at a clinic in Switzerland.
-While in Switzerland, Starr visited him but had to cut short his stay to travel to Boston, where his daughter was undergoing emergency brain surgery.
+In May 2001, it was announced that Harrison had undergone an operation to remove a cancerous growth from one lung.
+In July 2001, it was reported that he was being treated for a brain tumour at a clinic in Switzerland.
+Starr visited him but had to cut short his stay to travel to Boston, where his daughter was undergoing emergency brain surgery.
 Harrison, who was very weak, quipped: "Do you want me to come with you?"
 In November 2001, he began radiotherapy at Staten Island University Hospital in New York City for non–small cell lung cancer that had spread to his brain.
-When the news was made public, Harrison, who would die within the month, bemoaned his physician's breach of privacy, and his estate later claimed damages.
-(Note: Harrison's estate complained that during a round of experimental radiotherapy at Staten Island University Hospital, the oncologist Dr Gilbert Lederman repeatedly revealed Harrison's confidential medical information during television interviews and forced him to autograph a guitar.
+When the news was made public, Harrison bemoaned his physician's breach of privacy, and his estate later claimed damages.
+(Note: Harrison's estate complained that during a round of experimental radiotherapy at Staten Island University Hospital, the oncologist Gilbert Lederman repeatedly revealed Harrison's confidential medical information during television interviews and forced him to autograph a guitar.
 The suit was ultimately settled out of court under the condition that the guitar be "disposed of".)

-On 29 November 2001, Harrison died at a property belonging to McCartney, on Heather Road in Beverly Hills, California.
+On 29 November 2001, Harrison died at a property belonging to McCartney, on Heather Road in Los Angeles.
 He was 58 years old.
-He died in the company of Olivia, Dhani, Shankar, and the latter's wife Sukanya and daughter Anoushka, and Hare Krishna devotees Shyamasundar Das and Mukunda Goswami, who chanted verses from the Bhagavad Gita.
+He died in the company of Olivia, Dhani, Shankar, Shankar's wife Sukanya and daughter Anoushka, and Hare Krishna devotees Shyamasundar Das and Mukunda Goswami, who chanted verses from the Bhagavad Gita.
 His final message to the world, as relayed in a statement by Olivia and Dhani, was: "Everything else can wait, but the search for God cannot wait, and love one another."
 (Note: Another of his last messages was to actor and comedian Mike Myers on the set of Austin Powers in Goldmember.
 Harrison thanked Myers for the Austin Powers films and said that he had searched throughout Europe before finding his bedside companion, a Dr. Evil doll.)
-Eric Idle, who was very close to Harrison, was present at his deathbed and said that Harrison was not frightened of death, and thought he would escape rebirth.
+Eric Idle, who was close to Harrison, was present at his deathbed and said that Harrison was not frightened of death, and thought he would escape rebirth.

 Harrison's body was cremated at Hollywood Forever Cemetery, and his funeral was held at the Self-Realization Fellowship Lake Shrine in Pacific Palisades, California.
-Eric Idle, considering that "a lot of being funny is the lack of a censor mechanism", said at Harrison's funeral: "I'd like to thank Marlboro, without whom you wouldn't be here this morning", to a huge laugh.
+Idle, considering that "a lot of being funny is the lack of a censor mechanism", said at Harrison's funeral: "I'd like to thank Marlboro, without whom you wouldn't be here this morning", to a huge laugh.
 Idle said "it's really not the right thing to say, but also, let's name the names of people responsible".
 Harrison's close family scattered his ashes according to Hindu tradition in a private ceremony in the Ganges and Yamuna rivers near Varanasi, India.
 He left almost £100 million in his will.